joseph-flinn/site/frontend/posts/consuming-books.md

 ## 67
 Thinking and planning based on what one desires is pointless.
-It assumes what has yet come to pass; “festering on their thoughts” Arisotle.
+It assumes what has yet come to pass; “festering on their thoughts” Aristotle.

 ## 71
 “imaginary audience” (David Elkind) is where we are at the center of our own